justintv/Twitch-API/resources/follows.md

 ### Parameters

-- `limit` (optional): The maximum number of streams to return, up to 100, default is 25.
+- `limit` (optional): The maximum number of channels to return, up to 100.
-- `offset` (optional): The offset to begin listing streams, defaults to 0.
+- `offset` (optional): The offset to begin listing channels, defaults to 0.

 #### Response